Central limit theorem analogues for multicolour urn models: Proof of Theorem

-{\em First case: Non-dominant colours.} If $j$ is a non-dominant colour, $v_k^{(j)} = 0$ for all dominant colours $k$ by our choice of right eigenvectors.
-So (\ref{colj}) reduces to a sum over type $3$ colours.
-But all variances and covariances of type $3$ projections are zero in the limit and $(A_V)_{j,j}= 0$.
+{\em Non--dominant colours.} If $j$ belongs to a non--dominant colour class, $v_k^{(j)} = 0$ for all dominant colours $k$ by our choice of right eigenvectors, and (\ref{colj}) reduces to a sum over type $3$ colours.
+Now the proof of Theorem \ref{CW} implies that the remaining summands in (\ref{colj}) converge weakly to a mixed Gaussian distribution with variance $(A_V)_{j,j}= 0$, as all variances and covariances of type $3$ projections are zero in the limit.